flowdas/typeable/docs/api/typeable.rst

    Standard JSON does not allow NaN or infinite, so it is not reflected in JSON Schema.

+.. class:: IsGreaterThan(exclusive_minimum)

+   :class:`Constraint` that only allows values greater than *exclusive_minimum*.

+   It is expressed as *exclusiveMinimum* in JSON Schema.

+.. class:: IsGreaterThanOrEqual(minimum)

+   :class:`Constraint` that only allows values greater than or equal to *minimum*.

+   It is expressed as *minimum* in JSON Schema.

+.. class:: IsLessThan(exclusive_maximum)

+   :class:`Constraint` that only allows values less than *exclusive_maximum*.

+   It is expressed as *exclusiveMaximum* in JSON Schema.

+.. class:: IsLessThanOrEqual(maximum)

+   :class:`Constraint` that only allows values less than or equal to *maximum*.

+   It is expressed as *maximum* in JSON Schema.

 .. class:: JsonSchema(value_or_type = dataclasses.MISSING, *, ctx: Context = None)

    A subclass of :class:`Object` representing `JSON Schema <https://json-schema.org/>`_.